Context-Aware Model Predictive Control for Microgrid Energy Management via LLMs

 \section{Theoretical Guarantee}

+Having established the microgrid energy management formulation and the \IMPC architecture, we now provide theoretical guarantees on the online learning performance of the last layer mapping.
 Our main result in this section explores the online optimization of $(\theta_t:t\in [T])$ in the online fine-tuning process.
 We make the following standard assumption on the loss function $L_t$.
 Throughout this section, we use $d_\tau$ to denote $d_{\tau|t}$, which is the corresponding component of the sequence $d_{\tau:\mathcal{T}|t}$, omitting the subscript $t$ whenever the time $t$ is clear from the context.

 \begin{assumption} The gradient $\nabla_\theta L_t(\theta)$ is uniformly bounded, i.e., there exists $G>0$ such that $\|\nabla_\theta L_t(\theta)\|\leq G$ for all $\theta\in\Theta$. \end{assumption}

 A fundamental challenge is that the surrogate loss function used to train $g_\theta$ does not match the true, regret-optimal objective~\eqref{eq:mpc_formulation}, which is unknown at training time.
 This misalignment creates the primary difficulty, i.e., ensuring that training the upstream decoder module $g_\theta$ actually improves the downstream MPC controller's performance.
 Our solution is to define and analyze the \textit{loss discrepancy}, a term that quantifies the divergence between the gradient of the decoder module surrogate loss $L$ and that of the true decision loss in~\Cref{eq:mpc_formulation}.